All Is True: Plot

 The Shakespeares receive a visit from the Earl of Southampton, Shakespeare's former literary patron, to whom he wrote his 154 sonnets.
-This upsets Anne; she is aware of rumours that her husband and Southampton were lovers.
+This upsets Anne; she is aware of rumours that William and Southampton were lovers.
 While drinking with Southampton, Shakespeare recites his Sonnet 29, expressing his feelings for Southampton and hoping that Southampton felt the same way about him.
-Southampton cuts off the conversation, and seems uncomfortable, but as he leaves he also recites Sonnet 29, indicating to Shakespeare that he did have feelings for him.
+Southampton cuts off the conversation and seems uncomfortable but as he leaves he also recites Sonnet 29, indicating to Shakespeare that he did have feelings for him.

 After some time at home, Shakespeare and Anne grow closer and develop a mature relationship.
 Anne ultimately allows her husband to sleep with her in the family's second-best bed (the best bed is reserved for guests).
 Having fallen back in love with Anne, Shakespeare amends his will to make sure that she will receive this bed.
 Now that the truth has been told about the poems, Judith also develops a warmer relationship with her father.
 She agrees to marry a local man, Thomas Quiney, who has been her suitor for some time.
-However Quiney's reputation is damaged when his former sweetheart gives birth to his illegitimate child, and the baby and mother die during labour.
+Quiney's reputation is damaged when his former sweetheart gives birth to his illegitimate child and the baby and mother die during labour.
 Judith becomes pregnant by Quiney, much to Shakespeare's delight.

 While researching, Shakespeare discovers that there was no notable plague outbreak in 1596, the year that Hamnet died.
 He becomes suspicious and questions his family.
-Anne tries to convince him that Hamnet died of plague, but Judith confesses the truth.
-One day as a child, Judith told her brother that she was going to reveal the truth to their father, that Hamnet did not write the poems.
+Anne tries to convince him that Hamnet died of plague but Judith confesses the truth.
+One day as a child, Judith told her brother that she was going to tell their father that Hamnet did not write the poems.
 That night, Hamnet went missing.
-He was found in a nearby pond, having drowned, with the copies of the poems in the water with him.
-Hamnet would never normally enter the pond, and so Anne and Judith suspect he committed suicide.
-The women covered it up, and told everyone that the boy had died of plague.
-Although it is an emotional revelation, the truth allows Shakespeare to finally come to terms with his son's death, and to accept a more honest memory of the boy.
+He was found drowned in a nearby pond with the copies of the poems in the water with him.
+Hamnet would never normally enter the pond and so Anne and Judith suspect he killed himself.
+The women covered it up and told everyone that the boy had died of plague.
+Although it is an emotional revelation, the truth allows Shakespeare to finally come to terms with his son's death and to accept a more honest memory of the boy.

 In April 1616 Shakespeare's fellow playwright Ben Jonson visits him and they reminisce about their lives.
 On the 23rd of April, Shakespeare's fifty-second birthday, he is feeling unwell.
 His wife and daughters gather to present him with a surprise.
 Susanna has been teaching Anne and Judith how to read and write.
-Susanna has found the Shakespeares' marriage certificate, and Anne finally signs her name, where previously she had only been able to sign with an "X".
+Susanna has found the Shakespeares' marriage certificate and Anne finally signs her name, where previously she had only been able to sign with an "X".
 Shakespeare dies that day.
 At his funeral, the three women recite the song "Fear No More" from Shakespeare's play Cymbeline.
 They are now all able to read.